cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/shell-access.rst

 .. _Detailed discussion about SSH: http://cloudmesh.github.io/introduction_to_cloud_computing/class/lesson/linux/advancedssh.html

-.. note:: In case you use OSX or Linux terminals to access
+.. note:: Futuresystems Portalname and Project ID

-	  FutureSystems, we recommend that you define a portalname and project ID.
+          In case you use OSX or Linux terminals to access FutureSystems, we recommend that you define a portalname and project ID.
           This can be done as follwows.
 Let us assume your portal name is `albert`.
 Than you can set it with::